Nursing Practice Frequently Asked Questions

 A. The Massachusetts Board of Registration in Nursing Web site has the most comprehensive and timely information regarding rules and regulations.

-If you continue to have questions concerning this topic, you may contact Dorothy McCabe, Director of Nursing and Career Services by e-mailing her at firstname.lastname@example.org or by calling Gino Chisari, Nursing Practice Coordinator at the Massachusetts Board of Registration in Nursing 617.727.9714.
+If you continue to have questions concerning this topic, you may contact Judith Pare, the MNA’s Director of Nursing and Career Services, at firstname.lastname@example.org.

 Q. Where can I find information about the role of the registered nurse in the delegation of nursing activities?